A (NOT SO) BREIF WORD ABOUT THIS STRANGE SITE

 A WORD FROM THE COLLECTOR

 Hey there!
-My name is Alexis, but you can call me Liz.
-I’m a 21 year old trans chick from Colorado and I dig film, music, anime, and other misc art shit!
-Liz LaserDisc is an ongoing project of mine, somewhat of an online museum that allows me to showcase the discs and players in my ever growing collection.
+My name is Liz.
+I’m a 24 year old trans chick from Colorado and I dig strange and subversive stuff.
+Liz LaserDisc is an ongoing project of mine, somewhat of an online museum where I can showcase stuff I collect, mainly my LaserDiscs (duh!).

-As far as my getting into LD, it's *somewhat* of a long story.
-I've always been interested in old tech (I was big into collecting Atari 2600 and N.E.S back when I was 10), and I've spent my ENTIRE life a collector (my dad tells me I used to collect baseballs, footballs, soccer balls, etc when I was 1 or 2).
-When entering my teenage years I became (for lack of a better term) a closeted film buff, digging into certain genres and directors yet never really delving into collecting films and learning about them, mainly cuz I've always considered DVDs to be sorta lame...
-I know, function over form and all but still.
+As far as my getting into LD, I've always been interested in old tech and I've been a collector my entire life (I was big into Atari and Nintendo shit back when I was like 10 or 11 and my dad tells me I used to collect sports balls of all varieties when I was tiny).
+When entering my teenage years I became more and more interested in film, but I never really delved into collecting movies, mostly cuz DVDs aren't particularly exciting.

-I would guess I first heard of LDs when I was maybe 15, I'm sure I was totally enthused by these weird old record-sized DVD things, but I put zero thought into getting into collecting them.
-Flash forward to late 2020 and I learned that the legendary anime series Neon Genesis Evangelion made it to LD... how fuckin cool is that!?
-I soon went from grabbing a player and intending to ONLY picking up Evangelion to being totally stuck in.
-The artwork, the picture quality, the gigantic players all just caught my fancy in an unexplainable way, not to mention I had just retired from collecting vinyl LPs, and now we're here!
+I first heard of LDs when I was maybe 13, likely from that old Cinemassacre video.
+I was totally enthused by them, but put zero thought into collecting them.
+Fast foward to summer of 2020, and I learned that the legendary anime series Neon Genesis Evangelion was released on LD.
+I eBay'd a player shortly after, and went from intending to just picking up Evangelion to being totally stuck in.
+The artwork, the picture quality, the gigantic players all just caught my fancy in a major way (not to mention at the time I had just fallen out of love with vinyl LPs).

 .